shubhamrathore010/shubhamrathore010/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

   Hi 👋, I'm [Shubham Rathore](https://www.linkedin.com/in/shubhamrathore010/)
-Full Stack Developer with expertise in C,C++, JavaScript, React, Node.js, and MongoDB ExpressJS.
+Full Stack Developer with expertise in C, C++, JavaScript, React, Node.js, MongoDB and ExpressJS.
 <br />
 I have designed Blog Application with secure user authentication systems using JWT tokens and cookies and optimized database performance.
 Experienced in deploying applications to AWS and creating responsive interfaces with EJS and CSS.
 Certified in JavaScript algorithms and data structures, I focus on building efficient and scalable web solutions.</h3>